Alabama High Risk Homeowners Insurance

 Severe Weather: Tornadoes, hailstorms, and thunderstorms are frequent, causing roof damage, flooding, and power outages.

-Floods: Alabama's numerous rivers and proximity to the Gulf increase flood risk, especially in low-lying areas.
+Floods: Alabama's numerous rivers and proximity to the Gulf increase flood risk, especially in low-lying areas, leading to high-risk designations.

 Hurricanes: The state's coastline faces frequent hurricane threats, leading to storm surge, wind damage, and flooding.